VictorAlbertos/RxCache/README.md

 * A Reactive type is the only object required to create a provider.
 This Reactive type must be equal to the one specified by the returning value of the provider.
 * [EvictProvider](https://github.com/VictorAlbertos/RxCache/blob/master/core/src/main/java/io/rx_cache/EvictProvider.java) allows to explicitly evict all the data associated with the provider.
+* [@ProviderKey](https://github.com/VictorAlbertos/RxCache/blob/master/core/src/main/java/io/rx_cache/ProviderKey.java) is an annotation for provider methods that is highly recommended to use and proguard users MUST use this annotation, if not used the method names will be used as provider keys (cache keys) and proguard users will quickly run into problems, please see [Proguard](proguard) for detailed information.
+Using the annotaiton is also useful when not using Proguard as it makes sure you can change your method names without having to write a migration for old cache files.
 * [EvictDynamicKey](https://github.com/VictorAlbertos/RxCache/blob/master/core/src/main/java/io/rx_cache/EvictDynamicKey.java) allows to explicitly evict the data of an specific [DynamicKey](https://github.com/VictorAlbertos/RxCache/blob/master/runtime/src/main/java/io/rx_cache/DynamicKey.java).
 * [EvictDynamicKeyGroup](https://github.com/VictorAlbertos/RxCache/blob/master/core/src/main/java/io/rx_cache/EvictDynamicKeyGroup.java) allows to explicitly evict the data of an specific [DynamicKeyGroup](https://github.com/VictorAlbertos/RxCache/blob/master/runtime/src/main/java/io/rx_cache/DynamicKeyGroup.java).
 * [DynamicKey](https://github.com/VictorAlbertos/RxCache/blob/master/runtime/src/main/java/io/rx_cache/DynamicKey.java) is a wrapper around the key object for those providers which need to handle multiple records, so they need to provide multiple keys, such us endpoints with pagination, ordering or filtering requirements.
 To evict the data associated with one particular key use `EvictDynamicKey`.